Maple View Mennonite Church

 Mask/Face Covering Protocol

-- Leaders / presenters on stage do not need to wear a mask but must remain more than 6 feet away from others on stage and at least 10 –14 feet from the closest congregants – so the front seats will remain unused.
+Leaders / presenters on stage do not need to wear a mask but must be more than 6 feet away from others on stage and at least 10 –14 feet from the closest congregants – so the front seats will remain unused.

 Announcements, Sharing & Prayer

 The sound operator / online moderator will enable remote participants to speak or share written messages in both live services, getting the attention of the leader by raising a hand.
 They will then activate the mic for the electronic participants which will then also be heard over the sound system.